-"When will this be?"
-That's a question that's been asked for ages, isn't it!
-But Jesus didn't really answer that question in the way they would have liked!
-In fact, there isn't much about this whole deal they do like!
-The two scenes recounted here take place in front of the Temple as they were leaving it, and overlooking the Temple from the Mount of Olives.
-The Temple was the powerful reminder to all Jews of God's abiding presence among his people.
+"When will all this happen?"
+That's a question that's been asked for ages, isn't it?!
+But Jesus didn't really answer that question in the way the disciples would have liked!
+In fact, there wasn't much about this whole deal they did like!
+The two scenes recounted here took place in front of the Temple as they were leaving it and on the Mount of Olives as they were overlooking the Temple.
+At that time, the Temple was the powerful reminder to all Jews of God's abiding presence among his people.

 The disciples wanted to focus on the beauty of this Temple.
 But Jesus wanted them to focus on the permanence of the real Temple, himself!
 If they were to find God from now on, they must look to him!
 No one else was going to be able to save them!
 In fact, Jesus' message to us is still the same: "No building, no place can save you.
 Only I can save."